Carson Wentz Says Goodbye To Eagles, Welcomes Fresh Start With Indianapolis Colts

 INDIANAPOLIS (CBS/AP) — Carson Wentz says he appreciated the opportunity to play in Philadelphia.
 He’s also ready for a change of scenery.

-A little more than one month after hearing he would be traded to Indianapolis and just one day after the deal became official, Wentz finally spoke publicly about how it all went down — being benched, being critiqued and being dealt.READ MORE: Rodney Hargrove Shot To Death Outside Curran-Fromhold Correctional Facility In Holmesburg 1 Hour After His Release
+A little more than one month after hearing he would be traded to Indianapolis and just one day after the deal became official, Wentz finally spoke publicly about how it all went down — being benched, being critiqued and being dealt.READ MORE: Upper Perkiomen School District Cancels Classes Friday After Staff Members Call Out Sick Due To Vaccine Reactions

 “After the season, obviously, there were a lot of conversations with my agent that went back and forth,” Wentz said on a Zoom call Thursday.
 “It wasn’t the ending I envisioned.
 Obviously, this is where we’re at and we’re excited for a fresh start.”